adithyan-ak/Slides/README.md

 - ### [Open Source Intelligence](/OSINT%20OWASP.pdf)

   Open-source intelligence is a multi-factor methodology for collecting, analyzing and making decisions about data accessible in publicly available sources to be used in an         intelligence context.
-The session involves how one can leverage Open Source Intellgence for gathering information about a specific target and correlate the data collected.
+The session involves how one can leverage Open Source Intelligence for gathering information about a specific target and correlate the data collected.

   [Click here](https://www.youtube.com/watch?v=jNU10hydtWY&ab_channel=OWASPTiruvallur) to watch the webinar on <b>Open Source Intelligence by Adithyan AK</b>